 - Also use your pen and pad of paper ready to write down detailed notes.
 Include the date, time, and duration of the call.
 If you can sit at a computer or laptop during these conversations to type notes, that can be extremely helpful when you need to retrace your steps, understand your claim, and, if necessary, help your attorney understand the specifics of your situation.

 - Be organized when you call - have all of your paperwork organized, highlighted, and in front of you so that you can answer any questions they might have with specifics.

 - Do your homework before calling - read your insurance policy thoroughly and have questions ready.

-· Confirm your conversation writing to and mail or fax it to your representative.
-If you mail them anything, ask for a confirmation number so that you can be sure they received your information.
+- Confirm your conversation - write to (email/mail/fax) your representative.
+If you send them anything, ask for a confirmation number so that you can be sure they received your information.

-· If you think that your claim is being unfairly denied or delay, don't accept no for an answer.
-Talk to an experienced lawyer about the details of your case - they understand how insurance companies work and can often help you resolve your case, often without going to court.
+If you think that your claim is being unfairly denied or delayed, don't accept no for an answer.
+Talk to an experienced lawyer about the details of your case.
+Attorneys understand how insurance companies work and can help you resolve your case, often without going to court.